Thursday, January 30, 2020, 7:30 PM

 How about Onam?
 No?
 It’s the harvest festival, and this one could be the craziest of them all!

-Mrs. Krishnan’s boarder, overzealous wannabe DJ, James (Justin Rogers) has invited a few friends into the back room of the corner shop as a special surprise to celebrate Onam and the return home of her son.
-But when around 100 strangers turn up (the audience), Mrs. Krishnan (Kalyani Nagarajan) has no choice but to throw the party of her life, and audience members are the partygoers.
+Mrs. Krishnan’s boarder, overzealous wannabe-DJ James (Justin Rogers), has invited a few friends into the back room of the corner shop as a special surprise to celebrate the Hindu festival Onam and the return home of Mrs. Krishnan's son.
+But when around 100 strangers turn up (the audience), Mrs. Krishnan (Kalyani Nagarajan) has no choice but to throw the party of her life, and you, the audience members, are the partygoers.

 Founded in 1997 by Jacob Rajan and Justin Lewis, the company was a team of long term collaborators who combine to make work that is beautiful, funny, sad, and true.
 The “serious laugh” (using laughter to open the audience to deeper themes) is central to the company’s approach, along with a love of mask and of story.
 The company blends western theatrical traditions with eastern flavors and has been critically acclaimed for its use of live music, heightened theatricality, humor, pathos, and great storytelling.